-University Health Reports are due now and will be accepted until August 1, 2020.
 We encourage you to submit your health report, as soon as possible.
 We understand that obtaining a signed health report may be more difficult given the current COVID-19 pandemic.
-Please see our page on the University Health Report during COVID-19 for updated information about completing the University Health Report during the pandemic.
+Please see our page on the University Health Report to download a copy of the health report today.

 Health reports should be submitted via email 617-373-2601 (fax) or email firstname.lastname@example.org.
 No paper reports will be accepted, given the current COVID19 pandemic.

 University Health and Counseling Services remains committed to caring for students at Northeastern and welcoming our newest Huskies.
 The University Health Report is a requirement for all incoming students.
 We understand that obtaining a signed health report may be more difficult given the current COVID-19 pandemic.
 If you encounter difficulties there are a few options available for you and your family to consider:

 - Obtaining your vaccination record through current provider – We recommend reaching out to your primary care office as soon as possible.
 Given that many offices have shifted the normal operations, there may be a delay in obtaining this information.
 If there is a delay or any barrier to receiving this information, we ask that you submit the incomplete health report with any information that you do have.

 - Vaccinations – If you are aware of any vaccinations that you have not had, you do not have record of receiving, or you were unable to access in your home country, you may reach out to your primary care provider to inquire about options.
 You can also contact a local walk-in clinic or pharmacy to see if they offer the vaccinations you need.